Phase 1 Pediatric Orthodontics in Bethel Park Can Greatly Benefit Young Smiles

-There are several goals that Dr. Cartwright might have in mind when recommending Phase I treatment.
+There are several goals that Dr. Cartwright or Dr. Palmer might have in mind when recommending Phase I treatment.
 For instance, it may be important to further develop and adjust the child’s jaws in order to make room for permanent teeth to erupt successfully and to improve the relationship that exists between the lower jaw and upper jaw.
 In fact, this early approach can prevent serious oral health problems from occurring later in life, such as dental trauma or jaw surgery.

 Our goal may also be to save young patients from experiencing crossbite, dangerous overcrowding, severe overbite and underbite, the too-early loss of “baby” teeth, and harmful oral habits.
 Simply put, we want to create a solid and receptive foundation for erupting permanent teeth, and this can be accomplished much more easily when your son or daughter is still relatively young.

 Why might a child need early orthodontic treatment?

 Not all children need to wear braces early.
 Some of the circumstances that may warrant early intervention include: